Oxbryta Lawsuit: Claims for Sickle Cell Disease Medication Side Effects

 What Is Oxbryta?

-The FDA granted accelerated approval to Oxbryta in November 2019, citing its ability to potentially curb the deformation of red blood cells into the “sickle” shape that gives the disease its name.
+The FDA cited its ability to potentially curb the deformation of red blood cells into the “sickle” shape that gives the disease its name.
 Sickle cells carry oxygen less efficiently through the bloodstream and can obstruct blood flow, leading to painful inflammation called a vaso-occlusive crisis, or VOC.

 An early trial showed sizable improvement in hemoglobin levels in participants who took Oxbryta compared to a placebo, suggesting the drug could effectively improve the efficiency of red blood cells.

-However, later studies linked Oxbryta to higher vaso-occlusive crisis rates, raising the chances of severe pain and inflammation symptoms the drug was intended to counteract.
+Oxbryta was recalled because later studies linked this drug to higher vaso-occlusive crisis rates, raising the chances of severe pain and inflammation symptoms the drug was intended to counteract.
 There was also a higher rate of death compared to placebo groups, suggesting a link between Oxbryta and fatal side effects.

 After clinical data from postmarketing studies showed that Oxbryta might worsen the sickle cell disease outcomes it was specifically developed to treat, Pfizer voluntarily withdrew the drug from the market in September.
 It also discontinued its ongoing clinical trials, finding its continued use would create more risk than benefit for patients.
-Meanwhile, the FDA urges doctors to stop prescribing the drug and patients to stop using it.
+Meanwhile, the FDA urges doctors to stop prescribing the drug and patients to stop using it and the European Medicines Agency (EMA) has recommended suspending Oxbryta’s marketing authorization due to ongoing safety concerns.

 In light of the recall, harmful side effects from taking Oxbryta have already prompted at least one lawsuit against Pfizer and Global Blood Therapeutics.